JKISoftware/JKI-JSON-Serialization/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

-To contribute to JKI JSON, you will need 32-bit LabVIEW 2013 f2 professional development environment.
+To contribute to JKI JSON, you will need 32-bit LabVIEW 2020 development environment.

 ## Credits